jhill-amaze/jh-static-bp/README.md

-# static-bp
+# JH Static Boilerplate

-A minimalistic, modular frontend boilerplate to be used as a starting point for static site and component library builds, made with up to date tooling for 2019.
+A minimalistic, modular frontend boilerplate to be used as a starting point for static website and component library builds, made with up to date tooling for 2019.

 ## Node version